 Eclipse Calculator – Eclipses in Riga, Latvia

-Eclipse visible in Riga – Jan 4, 2011 Partial Solar Eclipse
+Eclipse visible in Riga – August 7, 2017 — Partial Lunar Eclipse

-During this partial solar eclipse, the Moon covers only parts of the Sun, as seen from Riga.
-As the central part of the Moon's shadow (umbra) misses the Earth during a partial solar eclipse, there are no other locations on Earth where the Sun appears completely covered during this event.
+During this partial lunar eclipse, the Moon covers only parts of the Sun, as seen from Riga.
+There are no other locations on Earth where the Sun appears completely covered during this event.

 Click on the Sun/Moon symbol in the “Looks like” column to see what the eclipse looks like during the different phases of the event.